Neural Network Approach to Construction of Classical Integrable Systems

 For convenience, we call the space described by the canonical coordinates $x = \{p_i,q_i\}_{i=1}^{N}$ the real space.
 We also introduce the auxiliary space variables $z = \{\xi_i,\zeta_i\}_{i=1}^{N}$, which are related to the action-angle variables by

 and $(\xi_N,\zeta_N)$ are the momentum and the position of the center of mass, respectively.
-Let $\mathscr{F}$ and $f$ the canonical transformations between the real-space, auxiliary-space, and latent-space variables, as shown in \reffig{fig:map_of_transformations}.
+We introduce the auxiliary variables to represent the bounded property of the system and the conservation of the torus radii straightforwardly.
+Let $\mathscr{F}$ and $f$ be the canonical transformations between the real-space, the auxiliary-space, and the latent-space variables, as shown in \reffig{fig:map_of_transformations}.
 We represent $f$ using a neural network~\cite{our_supplemental_material}.
 The composite transformations, $\mathscr{F} \circ f$ and $f^{-1}\circ \mathscr{F}^{-1}$, are also canonical transformations.
 The canonical transformation from the real-space variables into the action-angle variables was introduced in Ref.~\citen{Bondesan-Lamacraft2019}.
 The existence of the action-angle variables was proven in some integrable systems~\cite{Nguyen2005,Ito1989,Kappeler1998,Kappelerf-Henricit2008,Henrici2015}.

 We represent $v(r)$ in \refeq{eq:chain} by using the residual neural network~\cite{He-etal2016,Sehanobish-etal2020}.
-The transformation $f$ is represented composing three transformations: the canonical transformation generated by point transformations represented by the neural network~\cite{Shuo-Hui-etal2020}, the symplectic linear transformation parameterized by the Iwasawa decomposition~\cite{Bondesan-Lamacraft2019,Iwasawa1949}, and the discrete Hartley transformation~\cite{Hartley1942,Bracewell1983}.
+The transformation $f$ is composed of three transformations: the canonical transformation generated by point transformations represented by the neural network~\cite{Shuo-Hui-etal2020}, the symplectic linear transformation parameterized by the Iwasawa decomposition~\cite{Bondesan-Lamacraft2019,Iwasawa1949}, and the discrete Hartley transformation~\cite{Hartley1942,Bracewell1983}.
+A schematic picture of our canonical transformations is illustrated in \reffig{fig:canonical_trans_diagrams}.
 The point transformations are implemented using the RealNVP neural network, which is one of the invertible neural networks~\cite{RealNVP2017}.
+The invertible neural network has the universal approximation property under some conditions~\cite{Teshima-et-al2020}.
+Since the point transformation acts only on position coordinates, we introduce a symplectic transformation to represent the coupling between position and momentum coordinates.
+We thus expect our neural network to possess high representability.
 The discrete Hartley transformation is used for extracting the motion of the center of mass from the real space coordinates.
 See Supplemental Material for details of the neural network and parameter settings~\cite{our_supplemental_material}.
 We used the Adam optimizer~\cite{Adam2017}.
 The learning rate was reduced after some epochs to improve the accuracy.
 For the other hyperparameters in Adam, we used the same values proposed in Ref.~\citen{Adam2017}.